 We identified one group of assets included in property, plant and equipment which had not been revalued in line with the CIPFA Code.
 Management subsequently arranged for the assets to be valued and the audit team have engaged with EY Real Estates to support with the asset valuation.
-We have now completed our testing on this valuation, and conclude that management have appropriately updated the asset valuation in the accounts for this group of assets.
+Work in this area is ongoing as at 23 February, we will update the Overview and Audit Committee on 15 March 2023.

+II.
 Asset Held for Sale Valuation

 We have engaged with EY Real Estates to review the valuation of an asset included in Assets Held for Sale.
-We have now concluded on the valuation of this asset and have determined that the asset is materially correctly stated under the requirements of IFRS 5.
+Work in this area is ongoing as at 23 February, we will update the Overview and Audit Committee on 15 March 2023.